Hernán Barcos: Palmeiras

 On 17 January 2012, Barcos joined Brazilian Série A club Palmeiras for an undisclosed fee.
-He scored his first goal for the club on 11 February 2012, in a 3–0 victory against Ituano, in a Paulistão match.
-Barcos promised to achieve a total amount of 27 goals in his first season with Palmeiras, thus showing a countdown of how many are left to go on his football shoes.
-On 27 February 2012, football specialist Lédio Carmona compared Barcos to lobster, playing with coach Luiz Felipe Scolari who had said he wanted shrimp, meaning the quality of Palmeiras' signings for the new season.
+He scored his first goal for the club on 11 February 2012, in a 3–0 victory against Ituano in the Paulistão.
+Barcos promised to achieve a total number of 27 goals in his first season with Palmeiras, thus showing a countdown of how many are left to go on his football shoes.
+On 27 February 2012, football specialist Lédio Carmona compared Barcos to a lobster, playing with coach Luiz Felipe Scolari who had said he wanted shrimp, meaning the quality of Palmeiras' signings for the new season.
 Barcos helped Palmeiras reach the 2012 Copa do Brasil finals by scoring four goals in eight cup games.

 On 1 August 2012, Barcos scored a double in Palmeiras' debut in the Copa Sudamericana against Botafogo.
 He scored another double against Botafogo again, this time in a league match a week later, winning 2–1.
-Despite Palmeiras' relegation and interest of European clubs, Barcos via Twitter confirmed he would continue to play for club in 2013.
-In his words: "I have the dream to play a World Cup, but the only way to leave Palmeiras is receiving a irrecusable deal, that the club cannot say 'no'.
+Despite Palmeiras' relegation and interest of European clubs, Barcos via Twitter confirmed he would continue to play for the club in 2013.
+In his words: "I have the dream to play a World Cup, but the only way to leave Palmeiras is receiving a irrefusable deal, that the club cannot say 'no'.
 I will stay in Palmeiras for love and for liking Palmeiras".

 Palmeiras confirmed Barcos would stay for the 2013 season, having been relegated to Serie B, though he was able to participate in the 2013 Copa Libertadores.
-For Barcos, the fans of Palmeiras and Gilson Kleina's permanency on club were fundamental points to stay on the Verdão.
+For Barcos, support from the fans of Palmeiras and Gilson Kleina were fundamental points for him to remain with the Verdão.